kshah00/nmap_automation/README.md

 ## Usage
 Please only use this for legal purposes and on targets where you have their permission.
-I am not responsible for any illegal use of this script
+I am not responsible for any illegal use of this script By using our services you agree that you hold responsibility, liability and accountability of any consequences caused by your actions.

 # Requirements
 You must have `python-nmap` and `searchsploit` installed.